svinson1121/vectorcore-twag/README.md

 - Session-Timeout / Termination-Action when configured

 Access-Accept is only sent after PGW Create Session succeeds and local GTP, routing, DHCP/ARP, and access bindings are ready.

+TWAG also keeps a RADIUS authentication cache keyed primarily by MAC + IMSI + APN.
+This cache is separate from the active PGW/GTP data session.
+Accounting-Stop clears the active data session by default, but the authentication cache remains valid until the RADIUS Session-Timeout expires unless `radius.accounting.clear_auth_cache_on_stop` is enabled.

+This matters for AP/UE behavior that reuses cached 802.1X authorization or PMK state after Wi-Fi disable/enable.
+In that case the AP may send Accounting-Start without a fresh Access-Request/EAP exchange.
+TWAG treats Accounting-Start as an AP-side session-start signal, and if valid authentication cache exists, it rebuilds PGW/GTP/routing/access state before DHCP is allowed.

 ### Diameter STa